Ajithmm2002/Online_Film_Booking_System/README.md

 # Movie-seat-project
-Spring boot, Movie seat selection mechanism, Spring Data Jpa, Thymeleaf,
+Spring boot, Movie seat selection mechanism, Spring Data Jpa, Implemented a backend system for a film ticket booking platform using Spring Boot and Spring Data JPA.
+The system enables users to register, log in, book seats for movies, manage booking history, and view movie details.

-just clone the repo
-$git clone url..

-open in eclipse or intellij

-Please update the repo and change Jpa configuration acording to your system before run And enjoy repo